 Atlanta contractors get prison time in contract bribery case

-ATLANTA (AP) — Two Atlanta contractors were sentenced to prison Tuesday as part of an ongoing federal investigation into a pay-to-play scheme for city contracts.
+ATLANTA (AP) — Two Atlanta contractors have been sentenced to prison as part of an ongoing federal investigation into bribes paid for city contracts.